Travellers warned of delays as UK passport staff go on strike | Business

 - United Kingdom

-International travellers arriving at UK airports have been warned of long delays as Border Force staff who check passports begin a series of strikes over better pay and working conditions on Friday.
+International travellers arriving at UK airports have been warned of long delays as Border Force staff who check passports begin a series of strikes over better pay and working conditions on Friday, as British Prime Minister Rishi Sunak said he was "sad and disappointed" over the disruption.

 The strike will last until early on Monday, before another round of strike action from December 28 until early on December 31.